nimiCurtis/so101_ros2/README.md

     source ~/.bashrc
     ```

-    Re-open your shell (or run `source ~/.bashrc`) before launching ROS 2 nodes so the bridge can discover the Lerobot Python packages.

 **3. Known Issues**

   * **Potential NumPy Version Error:** You may encounter an error related to NumPy version.
 To fix this, please upgrade your installation with the following command: